1. What Is An Arc Flash?

 An arc flash can happen when electricity jumps through the air between conductors – evidently some work areas can be very low risk, whilst those that work in selected industries are a far greater risk of an accident.

 4. Which Industries Can An Arc Flash Occur In?

 Within the rail industry there is a real risk of Arc, especially with the current electrification of the railway being undertaken with the UK.

-What is the IEC 61482-2?
+8. What is the IEC 61482-2?

+Arc flash testing establishes rigorous safety benchmarks for all arc flash clothing and protection.
 IEC 61482-2 is identical to the EN 61482-2.
 This standard relates to protecting wearers from the heat of an electrical arc incident.

 The second test method is the ‘box test’ which provides two class rating on a pass/fail basis.
 Class 1 is protection against an arc to 4kA, whilst Class 2 is protected against 7kA.

 Arc clothing can be rated to an ATPV or ELIM rating.
 Arc Thermal Performance Value (ATPV) is measured in Calories per cm2.
 The APTV is based on burns that results in 50% likelihood of a second degree under fabric.
 This is important – if the person wearing the garment has less than 50% second degree burns then their likelihood of survival is greatly increased.